Anaïs_Lecoq

 Vannes, France

-Freelance journalist, award-winning beer writer, author.
+French freelance journalist, award-winning beer writer, author.
 I write about French drinking culture and history, with a focus on the beer industry and anything related to gender inequality and discriminations.
 I'm the author of Maltriarcat (Ed.
-Nouriturfu 2022), an essay exploring beer through the lens of gender and sexism.
+Nouriturfu), an essay exploring beer through the lens of gender and sexism.

 final gravity